-The plan shall include information detailing how the State will coordinate activities, and develop long-range emergency preparedness plans, with area agencies on aging, local emergency response agencies, relief organizations, local governments, State agencies responsible for emergency preparedness, and any other institutions that have responsibility for disaster relief service delivery.
+The plan shall include information detailing how the State will coordinate activities, and develop longrange emergency preparedness plans, with area agencies on aging, local emergency response agencies, relief organizations, local governments, State agencies responsible for emergency preparedness, and any other institutions that have responsibility for disaster relief service delivery.

 In Virginia, the Virginia Department of Emergency Management (VDEM) is responsible for working with local government, state, federal agencies and voluntary organizations to provide resources and expertise through the phases of emergency management.
-VDEM, in cooperation with the VDH, has established a workgroup, called the Access and Functional Needs Workgroup, to help older Virginians to plan and recover from a disaster.
+VDEM has established a workgroup, called the Access and Functional Needs Advisory Committee, to help older Virginians to plan and recover from a disaster.
 DARS has two representatives that serve on this workgroup to provide overall disaster assistance.
 One DARS representative works on the agency's disaster preparedness plan with VDEM, while the DARS Aging Programs Director provides technical expertise to ensure state emergency efforts meet the needs of older Virginians.